ansible/community-docs/unit_tests_quick_start_guide.rst

 If a function raises / handles exceptions, this should also be checked.

 Ansible uses `pytest <https://docs.pytest.org/en/latest/>`_ as a testing framework.

+To learn why use unit tests, refer to the `Unit testing Ansible modules <https://docs.ansible.com/ansible/devel/dev_guide/testing_units_modules.html#why-use-unit-tests>`_ documentation page.

+It is a `requirement <https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst#requirements-for-collections-to-be-included-in-the-ansible-package>`_ for inclusion of a collection to the Ansible package to have integration and / or unit tests.
+However, even if your collection already has / is going to have integration tests, it will probably make your code more reliable and bug-introduction sensitive if your modules are also covered by unit tests and vice versa.
+To learn how to get started with integration tests, see the `Quick-start integration testing guide <integration_tests_quick_start_guide.rst>`_.

 .. _Prepare-local-environment: